-The Tasmanian RFA was meant to be a 20 year plan for the conservation and management of native forest.
-It was meant to provide certainty to industry as well as protect old growth forests, wilderness, threatened species, world heritage values, and establish a CAR reserve system across the eight bioregions.
-It had environmental, social and economic conditions to satisfy.
-The RFA has failed on all accounts.
-It has failed on economic grounds it has failed on social grounds and very badly on environmental grounds

-For the past 20 years the RFA has seen a big increase in woodchipping as this has been shown to provide more dollars for the time taken to do it.
-This is just outrageous that wood chipping has been driving the economics.
-This has resulted in a landscape dominated by even-aged regrowth forest, eucalypt and pine plantations.
+The Tasmanian RFA negotiated between the Howard Federal Government and the Tasmanian Government was a political agreement endorsed by industry to entrench industrial intensified logging of native forest.
+It was meant to protect old growth forests, wilderness, threatened species, national estate and world heritage values, and establish a CAR reserve system across the eight bioregions.
+For the past 20 years the RFA has failed to adequately protect forest biodiversity and threatened species in native forests especially those designated for wood production forests.
+The RFA is exempt from the Commonwealth EPBC Act.
+Instead forest flora and fauna protection is regulated by the industries Forest Practices Code and the Forest Practices Authority.
+The FPC is woefully inadequate to protect biodiversity.
+Riparian zones are the lifeblood of forest ecology yet streamside reserves are way too narrow and should be at least 100 m wide on both sides to protect stream health.
+The forest industry is driven by clearfelling, burning and woodchipping of mature and old growth native forests that has resulted in a landscape dominated by even-aged regrowth native forest, eucalypt and pine plantations.
 All over the world including Tasmania species loss and decline is caused predominantly by habitat loss, fragmentation and degradation.
 The recent logging of a coupe at Lapoinya exemplifies the failure of Forestry Tasmania (FT) and personnel to identify and protect forest values and threatened species.
-In this Lapoinya coupe a citizen scientist discovered Brooker's Gum, a threatened plant community, but it was not included in FT's assessment.
+In this Lapoinya coupe I discovered Brooker's Gum, a threatened plant community, but it was not included in FT's assessment.
 Furthermore the FPA assessment that ticked boxes failed to identify top predators in the coupe.
-Local citizen scientists set up camera traps and photographed the endangered Tasmanian Devil and Spottedtailed Quoll but FT said devil dens had to found.
-Potential den sites were found but these were destroyed during harvesting operations.
-Old growth eucalypts on a ridge were quite majestic near the streamside reserve boundary but these were felled during harvesting operations and left on the forest floor.
-I saw this and was horrified.
+Local citizen scientists set up camera traps and photographed the endangered Tasmanian Devil and Spotted-tailed Quoll but FT said you had to find devil dens.
+We found potential den sites but these were destroyed during harvesting operations.
+We discovered old growth eucalypts on a ridge near the streamside reserve boundary but these were felled during harvesting operations and left on the forest floor.
 Old growth trees are viewed as impediments to harvesting and are felled or blown up.
 The former Chairman of Gunns Ltd once said that we should get rid of threatened fauna species for they are common.
 These appalling forestry practices indicate that the forest management culture within the industry is all about extracting wood and not about best ecological practices.
 The RFA has failed to recognise the changing status of threatened species and is driving some species such as the hollow-dependent Swift Parrot to extinction.
-For 20 years FT has continued to log critical breeding habitat of the Swift Parrot in se Tasmania and has ignored the advice of scientists.
+For 20years FT has continued to log critical breeding habitat of the Swift Parrot in se Tasmania and has ignored the advice of scientists.
 FT only recently stopped intended logging of critical habitat of the Swift Parrot on Bruny Island because of public outcry.